NASA-PDS/portal-drupal/README.md

 The project is licensed under the [Apache version 2](LICENSE.md) license.

-## Miscellaneous Notes
+## Notes

-- @nutjob4life thinks this should be called `portal-cms` but was voted down despite his years of experience with content management systems and changing technologies 😏
+¹@nutjob4life thinks this should be called `portal-cms` but was voted down despite his years of experience with content management systems and changing technologies 😏

-- The 🥀 emoji is synonymous with "droop", which sounds like part of the word "Drupal" 🤭
+²The 🥀 emoji is synonymous with "droop", which sounds like part of the word "Drupal" 🤭

+³It's actually an _image_ registry; it doesn't register running containers.